akbarmridho/seleksi-sister/fotosop/README.md

 - Contrast slider, to modify contrast value
 - Saturation slider, to modify image saturation
 - Grayscale, edge, and blur checkbox, to apply corresponding filter to the image.
+- Blur, to blur the image using gaussian blur with radius 5

 ## Algorithm